About

 6. Screening possible solutions for feasibility

-Recommendation and Diffusion: When researchers are confident that they have enough information, they can formulate recommendations and non-recommendations can be released for demonstration on a larger area in the farmers’ fields.
+Recommendation and Diffusion: When researchers are confident that they have enough information, they can formulate recommendations and non-recommendations.
+These can be released for demonstration on a larger area in the farmers’ fields.

 B. FRONT LINE DEMONSTRATION (FLD)

-The Front-line demonstrations is to demonstrate newly released crop production and protection technologies and its management practices in the farmers’ field under different agro-climatic regions and farming situation.
-While demonstrating the technologies in the farmers’’ fields, the scientists are required to study the factors contributing higher crop production, field constraints of production and thereby generate production data and feedback information.
+The Front-line demonstrations are meant to showcase newly released crop production and protection technologies and their management practices in farmers’ fields under different agro-climatic regions.
+While demonstrating the technologies, scientists study the factors contributing to higher crop production, identify constraints, and generate data and feedback.

-Front line demonstrations are conducted in a block of two to four hectares’ land in order to have better impact of the demonstrated technologies on the farmers and field level extension functionaries. the front-line demonstrations are different than the normal demonstrations conducted by the extension functionaries.
+These demonstrations are conducted in blocks of 2–4 hectares for better impact on farmers and field-level extension functionaries.
+They are different from normal demonstrations conducted by regular extension services.

 The special features of FLD are:

-• FLD are conducted under the close supervision of the scientists.
+• FLDs are conducted under the close supervision of scientists.

-• Only newly released technologies or those likely to be released in near future are selected.
+• Only newly released or soon-to-be-released technologies are selected.

-• Only critical inputs and training are provided from the scheme budget, remaining inputs are supplied by the farmers themselves.
+• Only critical inputs and training are funded; other inputs are farmer-provided.

-Training programmes are organized with the purpose of providing new scientific knowledge and developing new skills required for adoption of latest agriculture, horticulture, veterinary and home management technologies.
+Training programmes are organized to provide new scientific knowledge and develop skills for adopting latest agriculture, horticulture, veterinary, and home management technologies.